Information about the QR codes and what do do if you find one that doesn't work is here http://www.climatemodellingprimer.net/primer4e

 I've posted some updated versions of the EBM.
 These have fixed some issues with the program that arose as OS versions changed.
 You can find the new versions under 'Downloads' tab.

-If you recently purchased a copy of 'A Climate Modelling Primer', you may have experienced problems with some of the files on the CD.
+If you recently purchased a copy of the third edition of 'A Climate Modelling Primer', you may have experienced problems with some of the files on the CD.
 If this is the case, please contact the publisher.
 There is an issue with some of the CDs and the helpful folks at Wiley will let you know how you can get a replacement CD.
 You can contact Izzy Canning at John Wiley & Sons (email@example.com).

 Hmmm... you're not logged in